DrWeb ransomware removal instructions

-To keep computers/operating systems safe, it is important to browse the web, download, install and update software with care.
-Attachments (or web links) included in irrelevant emails that are received from unknown, suspicious addresses should not be opened, at least not without analyzing them first.
-Software should not be downloaded using some third party downloaders, Peer-to-Peer networks or any other tools that we mentioned above.
-We recommend to download it from official, trustworthy websites and using direct links only.
-All installed software should be always updated, however, it should be done properly - using tools that are provided by official software developers and not some third party updaters.
-Various software 'cracking' tools are not legal and cause damage too.
-They should not be used as well.
-And finally, it is always a good idea to have a reputable anti-virus or anti-spyware software installed and to keep it enabled at all times.
+To keep computers/operating systems safe, browse the web, download, install, and update software with care.
+Attachments (or web links) included in irrelevant emails that are received from unknown, suspicious addresses should not be opened, at least not without studying them first.
+Software should not be downloaded using third party downloaders, Peer-to-Peer networks, or other tools mentioned above.
+Download from official, trustworthy websites and using direct links only.
+All installed software should be updated, however, this should be done properly, using tools that are provided by official software developers and not third party updaters.
+Various software 'cracking' tools are illegal and cause damage.
+They should not be used.
+Finally, have reputable anti-virus or anti-spyware software installed and keep it enabled at all times.
 If your computer is already infected with DrWeb, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 All FILES ENCRYPTED "RSA1024"

 All YOUR FILES HAVE BEEN ENCRYPTED!!!
 IF YOU WANT TO RESTORE THEM, WRITE US TO THE E-MAIL firstname.lastname@example.org

 IN THE LETTER WRITE YOUR ID, YOUR ID 1E857D00

 IF YOU ARE NOT ANSWERED, WRITE TO EMAIL:email@example.com

 YOUR SECRET KEY WILL BE STORED ON A SERVER 7 DAYS, AFTER 7 DAYS IT MAY BE OVERWRITTEN BY OTHER KEYS, DON'T PULL TIME, WAITING YOUR EMAIL

 FREE DECRYPTION FOR PROOF